 A new workplace bullying movement is evolving.
 This year Unions successfully pushed three bills onto the Governors' desks of Tennessee, New Hampshire and California.
 Two…

 A few weeks ago the Washington Post published an article about my documentary, WHAT KILLED KEVIN, about the pivotal story that put workplace bullying on the map.
 Shortly after it was amended to include unsubstantiated information.
 BUT, in a highly unusual move the Washington Post editors restored the article to original form.
 That gives all the more weight to the fact that the Washington Post is standing behind their article about Romney’s high school actions: (more…)

 A recent survey conducted by the Society for Human Resource Management (SHRM) polled HR personnel about workplace bullying and how they respond to complaints.
 It’s clear that HR is aware of the problem.
 In fact, the vast majority of those polled believe it is the responsibility of HR to deal with it (only 1% feel there should be a special workplace bullying/workplace violence committee) and please keep in mind that about 27% of those taking part have been the targets of bullying themselves.
-That’s about 9 times the prevalence of people who are being bullied in the workplace according to the 2010 Zogby/WBI poll — OOPS! that one wasn’t released because the Workplace Bullying Institute didn’t like the results and were afraid Legislators wouldn’t support their bill.
-Still, it’s about 3 times the number of people being bullied in the workplace according to the redo of the survey that got all mixed up with the first.
-Here are the results of the SHRM survey — that apparently only had one version — note: respondents were allowed to choose more than one option: (more…)
+Here are the results of the SHRM survey — note: respondents were allowed to choose more than one option: (more…)